davas-web-designs/java-threads-exercises/README.md

 In the first example program (ThreadsBall, first commit) we practice this technique.
 It is demonstrated how we can launch simultaneously 3 threads represented as balls and stop them indivually.
 This is out first glance of what a thread is.
 Next we will look at thread sync.

+## Second way:

+1. Create a class that extends Thread
+2. Write the code inside the run method
+3. Start the thread

+We can achieve thread synchronization with the method join().
+In the second example, ThreadSync, we showcase this functionality of syncing threads, it tourns out to be quite interesting...